Wadud802/java-love-story/README.md

 # java-love-story
-a beginner java project that builds a love story using scanner and if-else
+A beginner java project that builds a love story using scanner and if-else